elgarteo/legco/README.md

 # legco
 An R package to fetch data from the Hong Kong Legislative Council API.
-Still under development.
+Under development.